Centrica Advances Share Buyback Program with Latest Purchase - TipRanks.com

 More about Centrica

-Centrica plc is a leading energy and services company primarily engaged in the supply of electricity and gas to consumers and businesses.
-The company operates in the energy sector, focusing on providing energy solutions and services across the UK and Ireland.
+Centrica plc is a British multinational energy and services company.
+It primarily focuses on the supply of electricity and gas to consumers and businesses, as well as providing energy-related services.
+The company operates in the energy sector and is a significant player in the UK market.

 Technical Sentiment Signal: Buy

-For a thorough assessment of CNA stock, go to TipRanks’ Stock Analysis page.
+For detailed information about CNA stock, go to TipRanks’ Stock Analysis page.